 To commemorate the tragic loss of the 84 crew members of the Ocean Ranger on February 15, 1982, a scholarship and bursary program has been established by the Ocean Ranger Disaster Fund.
 These awards, valued at $500.00 per year, are tenable at Memorial University of Newfoundland, the Fisheries and Marine Institute, and the College of the North Atlantic to students who are entering or pursuing a post-secondary program of studies at one of these three institutions.
 In selecting candidates, preference will be given to the daughters, sons and/or widows of those who were lost.
 In the absence of eligible candidates from this group, the scholarships and bursaries may be awarded to other students at the discretion of the Ocean Ranger Scholarship Committee.
 Information and application forms may be obtained from the Office of Student Affairs at any of the institutions noted above.

 THE PERRIGO AWARD FOR EXCELLENCE IN NON-PRESCRIPTION STUDIES

-An annual award, consisting of US$200 and a plaque, is to be given to the third year student with the highest academic standing in the Therapeutics 4104 course in the Pharmacy program.
+An annual award, consisting of US$200 and a plaque, is to be given to the second year student with the highest academic standing in Pharmacy 3301 (Patient Self-Care).
 This is awarded on the recommendation of the Director, School of Pharmacy.

 THE GREGORY J. POWER POETRY AWARDS